Home

 First, we implement filtering or other pre-processing techniques to optimize the input audio for real-time processing.

 Then, we need the system to accurately transcribe and understand speech.
-Our enhanced language detection, supporting 99+ languages, comes in handy here by allowing to automatically determine the language or dialect relevant to your application.
+Our enhanced language detection, supporting 100+ languages, comes in handy here by allowing us to automatically determine the language or dialect relevant to your application.
 We use various NLP techniques to enhance the accuracy of transcription by considering context, grammar, and semantics, as well as adding word-level timestamp metadata if needed.

 Real-time processing